Theo92100/Bayesian-Inference_1/README.md

 # Bayesian-Inference_1
-Using Bayesian Rules to predict the trajectory of an airplane based on radar observations with various airplane trajectories;
+Worked on a Kalman Filter to predict the trajectory of an airplane with varying trajectories using radar observations and Bayesian rules.